 While they travel through the internet, data packets pass through many traffic control devices, such as switches and routers.
 At these points, they can be intercepted and analyzed by a packet sniffer — this is a catch-all term for small pieces of software or hardware that can copy data to the attacker’s hard drive for subsequent examination.

-The attacker can set the packet sniffer – also known as a protocol analyzer, packet analyzer, or network analyzer – to filter only packets that contain specific data elements that they are interested in.
+The attacker can set the packet sniffer — also known as a protocol analyzer, packet analyzer, or network analyzer — to filter only packets that contain specific data elements that they are interested in.
+Wireshark is one of the most popular packet sniffers and is designed for use by legitimate IT professionals for network analysis.

 How much usable data a packet sniffer captures depends on the strength of the network security protocols, but it might include which websites a user visits and what is viewed while there, or the contents and destination of an email.
 Or it might simply be a password hash.